 So then, how do you know the difference between a spiritual emergency and a psychotic break?
 A mental health professional and a ceremonial shaman may have two very different opinions of the same situation.
 What happens when a psychedelic experience causes you to question your sense of self or years of social conditioning?

 Ego-death cannot be measured in a graph.
 Returning to normal life can be jarring for most people—especially without support—this is why integration is so important.
 What we are highlighting is that mental health professionals are not the only resource available for people looking to be supported on a wellness journey with psychedelics.
 Coaches, mentors, spiritual teachers, and being a part of a community are also important to translate bewildering psychedelic experiences into meaningful healing.

 Psychedelics can help rewire the brain to address negative and harmful patterns and replace them with healthier habits.
 Previously, people had to do much of this exploration on their own without sound information or guidance for safety.
 Luckily today, there are many professionals that can help you avoid potentially dangerous experiences and make the most of your trip.

 It is becoming apparent that traditional western medicine alone cannot resolve all the mental health issues America is facing.
 Psychedelics show you that you are not a broken brain or a set of symptoms that require fixing.
 You are a human being who already has all of the tools to heal and live a fulfilling life— it’s just that psychedelics can serve as a key to access that toolbox.

-If you want support during a psychedelic experience or a trained professional to talk to afterward, start with a free call with one of our trip sitters and integration specialists.
+If you want support during a psychedelic experience or a trained professional to talk to afterward, start by scheduling a call with one of our trip sitters and integration specialists.
 Psychedelic Passage serves in an intentional way that maximizes impact and minimizes risk, and we’d be honored to hear from you.